brianGammon/trackmytriesweb/README.md

 gulp
 ```

 The ```npm install``` command will automatically run bower install and gulp to compile the assets.
+Investigate any npm errors, common issue is Protractor or Selenium problems due to no JDK on the system.

 The default ```gulp``` task will build, lint, run all unit tests.
-If everything passed the app will launch in the browser with BrowerSync connected.
+If everything passed the app will launch in the browser with BrowserSync connected.

 ## Running the tests